dr0ant/WizeWolfSteps/Readme.md

     - [x] adding markers + content
     - [x] set current place to actual geolocalisation
     - [x] rewrite the all stuff in python so I understand the backend lol
-    - [ ] create a frontend interface for markers
+    - [x] create a frontend interface for markers
+    - [x] center the map to the current user localisation
     - [ ] python backend to create the marker based on your localisation (200m around max)